adamghill/django-new/README.md

 # django-new ✨

-> It is like `django-admin startproject mysite djangotutorial`, but better.
+> Create new Django applications with sensible defaults and modern patterns. 🚀

 ## Features 🚀

-- Create new Django projects based on typical use cases, e.g. API, website, worker.
+- Create new Django applications based on typical use cases, e.g. API, website, worker.
-- Support "minimal" project types (aka [DEP-15](https://github.com/django/deps/blob/main/accepted/0015-extended-startproject.rst)) for streamlined applications.
+- Create "minimal" projects (aka [DEP-15](https://github.com/django/deps/blob/main/accepted/0015-extended-startproject.rst)) for a streamlined codebase.
 - When creating new apps, automatically add them to `INSTALLED_APPS`.
 - Create other files that are typically used in a Django project with sensible defaults:
     - `.env` - Environment variables